fuegovic/Starguard/docs/installation.md

 ## Step 5: Create a classic GitHub public access token (PAT)

 - Go to your GitHub account settings, select Developer settings, then Personal access tokens, then Generate new token (classic).
-- Choose a name for your token and the scopes you want to grant to it.
-The scopes determine what resources and actions the token can access on GitHub.
+- Choose a name for your token. **No scopes are required** for a public repository — this token is used only to list the repository's stargazers, which is public information.
+For a private repository, grant `repo`.
+- This token is optional.
+Without it GitHub allows only 60 requests per hour, which is not enough for a repository with more than a few thousand stargazers.
 - Click Generate token and copy the token to your clipboard.
 You can also view or delete your tokens at any time on the Personal access tokens page.
 - Copy and paste the token to the `GITHUB_TOKEN` variable in your .env file.